padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-TRY2.md

   inputProperties: s2ProjectArea.bandNames()
 });
 ```

-Default values were used for alll other hyperparameters.
+Default values were used for all other hyperparameters.
 The best approach to ensure the optimal hyperparameter values are used is through tuning, but this can be computer intensive to achieve within GEE without issues.
 We have kep it simple here, but you may want to explore hyperparameter tuning to obtain best values in future work.

 ```JavaScript